-A great symbol of emerging civic independence, the belfries have proudly served as tokens of the influence and wealth gained by Flanders’ towns.
+A great symbol of emerging civic independence, the belfries of Flanders have proudly served as tokens of the influence and wealth gained by the region’s towns.
 Built in Romanesque, Gothic, Renaissance and Baroque styles of architecture, the oldest of them date back to the 11th century.
-While English, Italian and German towns were focusing more on gaining local notority by building town halls, in the regions of Nord-Pas-de-Calais-Picardy and in Belgium, the population opted for lofty belfries.
+While English, Italian and German towns were focusing more on gaining local notoriety by building town halls, in the regions of Hauts-de-France and in Belgium, the population opted for lofty belfries.

 The edification of the belfries in France corresponded with the rising of the communal movement in the 11th century.
 The economic and demographic growth gave birth to several market towns being administrated by some merchants who gathered in associations.
 Those merchants, became the bourgeois ruling class and claimed an administrative, juridical and economic independence to their suzerain through a privilege charter.
 In order to give their towns a degree of prestige, they wanted to have their own tower, to be able to compete with other towns’ keeps and church towers, as a result the belfries were created.
 In the beginning, they had multiple functions (watchtower, meeting room, prison, safe-house) but with time and throughout the centuries, the belfries would lose their usefulness.
 Nowadays, the belfries are known as famous monuments of the north of France, beautiful symbols of French culture that you can visit as many have been turned into museums.